 Early Nursery Days

-As the child grows a little more, is walking and talking confidently, they may move into nursery.
+As the child grows a little more, is walking and talking confidently, they may move into a child care center.

 This is where progress can be monitored more professionally.